Skip to the main content

 Your Presentation

 • Invite academic advisors and faculty to participate in the presentation by speaking about their area of expertise.
 Successful graduates or business partners also can add a great deal.
-(Or, get their testimony in the form of a handout.)
+You can also share their testimonies in the form of a handout.

 Handouts & Giveaways

 • Prepare information packets.
-The Communications and Public Affairs Office can provide the “Program Choices” pocket folders to hold your handouts.
+The Office of Communications and Public Affairs can provide “Program Choices” pocket folders to hold your handouts.
 Always include the brochure for your program area.
-In addition, you can provide a copy of your catalog web pages, easily printed via the printer icon at the top right corner.
-Also print/copy the Occupational Outlook web pages for your field, or anything else that will help prospects understand the career paths available.
-You also might create a fact sheet describing how and when to apply, your contact info and any other helpful details.
-Plus, if your program was recently covered in the News Center, print out the story and make copies to hand out.
+You also might create a fact sheet describing how and when to apply, who to contact and any other helpful details.

 Other Tips